This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 You can take the same bus number 350 from Bolzano to Ortisei.
 The journey will take around 1 hour and you will need to get off at “Ortisei, Piazza S. Antonio“.
 From here it’s just a quick 7-minute walk to the cable car station.

-When to visit Seceda Ridgeline
+Best time to visit Seceda Ridgeline

 It is technically possible to hike up to Seceda Ridgeline from late May until early November.
 Considering the peaks are at an altitude of 2,500 meters, visiting early or late in the season means you may have some snow on the trail.
 If you wish to avoid this and aim for the best weather to be able to enjoy the views, then I recommend visiting in the peak summer months.